Introduction to high dimensional knots: Local moves on -dimensional knots

-The idea of the proof: Ribbon moves on 2-knots preserve the $\mu$-invariant of 2-knots, the $\widetilde\eta$-invariants of 2-knots.
+The idea of the proof: Ribbon moves on 2-knots preserve the $\mu$-invariant of 2-knots, the $\Q/\Z$-valued $\widetilde\eta$-invariants of 2-knots, Farber-Levine tosion linking pairing.
 Furthermore they preserve some partial information of the homology groups with intersection products, a kind of intersections of submanifolds, and torsion linking pairings of the infinite cyclic covering spaces of the complements of 2-knots.
-See the author's papers for detailed explanations.